Analyst Ranking · Industrial Distribution Commerce

 | Embedded engineers / dedicated teams | Embedded engineers and dedicated development teams for long-running programs | Project and growth-services model, per its site | Project teams with support retainers, per its site |

-| Governance / risk control | ISO 27001, ISO 9001, SOC 2 Type II; PMP-certified PMs; public Risk Register | Optimizely-aligned delivery method | Lightweight mid-market process |
+| Governance / risk control | ISO 27001, ISO 9001, SOC 2 Type II; project managers; public Risk Register | Optimizely-aligned delivery method | Lightweight mid-market process |

 | Best buyer | Distribution CIO / VP Ecommerce with ERP-coupled complexity | Optimizely-committed distributor | Mid-market distributor, first serious replatform |

-| Key limitation | ~$25k minimum; not for simple or creative-first builds | Single-platform concentration | Bench size at enterprise scale |
+| Key limitation | Typical projects start at $50,000; not for simple or creative-first builds | Single-platform concentration | Bench size at enterprise scale |

 | Choose instead when | You need a cheap starter store or brand-led design | You want multi-platform advisory before committing | You run multi-region, multi-ERP complexity |